Lorti/manu.ninja/src/pages/2018-08-07-introducing-japanese-phrasebook/index.md

 Why did I build yet another phrasebook app?

-I have visited Japan in spring with my girlfriend.
+I have visited Japan in spring with my fiancée.
 We traveled for three weeks from March to April, enjoying the full cherry blossom bloom.
 I had learned a fair amount of basic Japanese before our trip, like reading Hiragana and Katakana, and a few dozen Kanji.
 Still I wanted to have a phrasebook for the vocabulary I frequently forget.

 Printed phrasebooks are fun to read before my trips but I never use them when I am abroad.
 My phone is immediately ready, as it is in my pocket, so I tested a few phrasebook apps before going to Japan.
 None of them convinced me, as I rarely found the phrases I was looking for.
 In the end I used the phrasebook at [Wikitravel](https://wikitravel.org/en/Japanese_phrasebook) because it had the best content.